brandontc11/Lonestar-FieldGuide/README.md

 Lonestar-FieldGuide
 ===================

-A mobile android application that helps identify the trees and shrub of Texas.
+A mobile android application that helps identify the trees and shrubs of Texas.